Reverse Mathematics and parameter-free Transfer: Introduction

-Furthermore, the Transfer principle \ref{pfreetransfer} is extremely useful in proving \emph{Reverse Mathematics}-style equivalences.
-The reader is referred to \cites{simpson2,simpson1} for an introduction and overview of Reverse Mathematics.
-In Section~\ref{thefirst}, we show that the sub-principle $\paai$ of $\textup{TP}_{\forall}$ is equivalent to arithmetical comprehension in the form of the functionals $(\exists^{2})$ and $(\mu^{2})$.
-What is more, in Section~\ref{thelast}, we show that the sub-principle $\Paai$ of $\textup{TP}_{\forall}$ is equivalent to $\Pi_{1}^{1}$-comprehension in the form of the Suslin functional $(S^{2})$ and related $(\mu_{1})$-functional.
-The general case for $(\E_{2})$ and $\PAAI$ is proved in Section~\ref{hopla}.
-While $(\exists^{2})$ and $(S^{2})$ correspond to two of the `Big Five systems', the functional $(\E_{2})$ constitutes full second-order comprehension from $Z_{2}$, and plays a central role in \emph{reverse topology} (\cite{hunter}).
-We discuss some foundational implications regarding `mathematical naturalness' of these results in the conclusion in Section \ref{conc}.
+Furthermore, we establish in Section \ref{mikeh} that \ref{pfreetransfer} is extremely useful in proving \emph{Reverse Mathematics}-style equivalences in Nonstandard Analysis.
+The reader is referred to \cites{simpson2,simpson1} for an overview of Friedman's program Reverse Mathematics, which we also briefly introduce in Section~\ref{RM}.
+In the latter section, we also discuss the results from \cite{dagsam} which suggest that the Reverse Mathematics of Nonstandard Analysis is \emph{fundamentally} different from the classical variety.
+In other words, the Reverse Mathematics of Nonstandard Analysis is a subject in its own right.

-Finally, we point out that our results differ substantially from those proved in \cite{keisler1}: We prove \emph{equivalences} between standard and nonstandard statements over a suitable base theory, while Keisler formulates systems of nonstandard arithmetic conservative over the Big Five systems of Reverse Mathematics.
+We show in Section \ref{tonny} that $\PFTPA$ is essential in establishing some natural equivalences involving comprehension in Nonstandard Analysis, while Section \ref{kext} focusses on the equivalence between internal (i.e.\ not involving Nonstandard Analysis) and external (i.e.\ involving Nonstandard Analysis) statements.
+Thus, our results differ substantially from those proved in \cite{keisler1}: We prove \emph{equivalences} between external and internal statements over a suitable base theory, while Keisler formulates systems of nonstandard arithmetic conservative over the Big Five.